jbaker8935/switcheroo/design.md

-- Reset workflows attempt to reapply the currently selected puzzle via `game_state_apply_current_puzzle`, falling back to the default board layout and status messaging when no puzzle records exist, while also clearing move history and swapped flags and leaving the session scoreboard intact.
+- Reset workflows attempt to reapply the currently selected puzzle via `game_state_apply_current_puzzle`, falling back to the default board layout and status messaging when no puzzle records exist, while also clearing move history, swapped flags, and any applied winning-path highlights so board CLUT state returns to the base checkerboard palette before the refreshed layout renders.
 The game initialization audio cue still triggers after the reset action completes.
 - Exit confirmations queue the exit audio cue immediately before issuing the shutdown sequence.